-- 8. All appointments of District Inspectors of Mines made under the provisions of the Act shall be subject to the following conditions:- - (a) Applicants for appointments as inspectors of mines shall forward with their applications a statutory declaration stating- - (i) the name in full of the applicant; - (ii) the place and date of his birth; - (iii) the nature of his occupation or profession during the period of five years last preceding the date of the application, with the dates of beginning and ending of each period of employment, and the names and addresses of his employers; - (iv) the nature and amount of his practical experience in underground mining work; - (v) particulars of any degrees, diplomas, or certificates of competency in regard to mining work held by him; - (vi) that he is the person mentioned and referred to in the testimonials and other documents submitted in support of and attached to his application; - (b) Applicants of less than twenty-eight or more than forty-five years of age will not be eligible for appointment unless the Minister, on the report of the Selection Committee, referred to in the next succeeding regulation, is satisfied that there are good reasons for appointing a person above the said limit of age. - (c) Applicants shall submit documentary evidence from persons of good repute certifying to their good character and sobriety, and prior to any appointment being confirmed the Minister may require any applicant to supply satisfactory medical evidence of his being in a sound state of physical health and free from any ailment or disease likely to interfere with the performance of his duties.
+- 8. All appointments of District Inspectors of Mines made under the provisions of the Act shall be subject to the following conditions:- - (a) Applicants for appointments as inspectors of mines shall forward with their applications a statutory declaration stating- - (i) the name in full of the applicant; - (ii) the place and date of his birth; - (iii) the nature of his occupation or profession during the period of five years last preceding the date of the application, with the dates of beginning and ending of each period of employment, and the names and addresses of his employers; - (iv) the nature and amount of his practical experience in underground mining work; - (v) particulars of any degrees, diplomas, or certificates of competency in regard to mining work held by him; - (vi) that he is the person mentioned and referred to in the testimonials and other documents submitted in support of and attached to his application: - (b) Applicants of less than twenty-eight or more than forty-five years of age will not be eligible for appointment unless the Minister, on the report of the Selection Committee, referred to in the next succeeding regulation, is satisfied that there are good reasons for appointing a person above the said limit of age.